anttonalberdi/ema/README.md

 ### 8. DEFENSE
 Defense-related proteins can be split based on the specific type of threat they protect against:

-- **Antibiotic resistance proteins**: Proteins that confer resistance to antibiotics (e.g., beta-lactamases, efflux pumps).
+- **Antibiotic resistance proteins**: Proteins that degrade/inactivate antibiotics (e.g., beta-lactamases).
+- **Efflux pumps**: Proteins that actively export toxic compounds or antibiotics out of the cell.
 - **Toxin-antitoxin systems**: Pairs of proteins where one is a toxin and the other an antitoxin, often used in stress response.
 - **Restriction-modification systems**: Proteins that protect against foreign DNA, such as restriction enzymes and DNA methyltransferases.
 - **CRISPR-associated proteins**: Proteins involved in microbial adaptive immunity against viruses (e.g., Cas proteins).